comp423-23f/csxl-final-team-d6/docs/friendship-system-design-doc-spec.md

 API Routes:

-Contains the API endpoints for managing firend requests.
+Contains the API endpoints for managing friend requests.
 Understand how each endpoint interacts with the database and the expected responses.

 Front end: